HarbourPorpoise/Coursera/Markdown.md

-and here I just type some other stuff and now just nonesense jehrwhweorw iowe jwioej üw \n here I think I finally made a proper line ending
+and here I just type some other stuff and now just nonesense jehrwhweorw iowe jwioej üw

+here I think I finally made a proper line ending

 and now a list